makersacademy/news-summary-challenge/README.md

 ### Testing Framework

 There is a custom testing framework for this project.
 In order to run tests, you will need to pull the [testing framework repo](https://github.com/calavell/news_summary_testing_framework/blob/main/README.md) to your local machine.
 There are instructions on the repo for how to download it and integrate it with this project.

+##Reflections
+- I have completed the first 4 user Stories
+- It seems the API for summarising texts has a very low limit.
+I managed to call from it and get summaries based on urls but by the time I got around to trying to implement it, the limit had been maxed so I decided to skip instead display the full text when you click an article.